CrazyChickenDev/portfolio-v2/content/jobs/Muzzlab/index.md

 url: 'https://www.muzzlab.com/'
 ---

-- Write modern, performant, maintainable code for a diverse array of client and internal projects
+- Write modern, performant, maintainable code for a diverse array of clients and internal projects
 - Work with a variety of different languages, platforms, frameworks, and content management systems such as JavaScript, Node.Js, Gatsby, React, Golang, Canva, Azure, and Netlify
 - Communicate with multi-disciplinary teams of engineers, designers, producers, and clients on a daily basis